 (1 x a) + (3 x a) = 8

 We can simplify the expression above as:

 What must be multiplied by 4 to obtain 8?
 Simple, that number must be 2.

 Hence, a = 2.

-Recall that 1 x a represents the number of dogs that Leonor has.
-Since we have computed that a = 2, then Leonor has 1 x (2) = 2 dogs.
+Recall that 1 x a represents the number of dogs Leonor has; since we have computed that a = 2, Leonor has 1 x (2) = 2 dogs.

-Doing the same thing to find the number of cats that Leonor has: 3 x (2) = 6 cats.
+We are doing the same thing to find Leonor’s number of cats: 3 x (2) = 6.